caiks/WBOT02/README.md

 ![contour004_025_position](images/contour004_025_position.png)

-Possibly adding the unique frame and minimum entropy constraints would make the *model* more representative of below maximum frequency features, but the *model* would probably be no more normal than *model* 60.
+Possibly adding the unique frame and minimum entropy constraints would make the *model* more representative of below maximum frequency features by removing the emphasis on very long paths.
+The hyper-skew, however, might go from very positive to very negative, and the *model* would probably be no more normal than *model* 60.

 <a name="Tiled_scanned_models"></a>

 ##### Tiled scanned models

 To make a more balanced *model* able to capture frequent features we introduce the idea of tiling.
-We will still scan a range much larger than a single frame, but rather than finding the top hotspots in the whole area, we will choose a top hotspot for per tile, where a tile defaults to a quarter of a frame.
-Tiling modes aim to solve the convolution problem but without the excessive focus on very frequent features.
+We will still scan a range much larger than a single frame, but rather than finding the top hotspots in the whole scan area, we will choose a top hotspot per tile, where a tile defaults to a quarter of a frame.
+Once we have identified each tile's hotspot we use mode 2 potential *likelihood* to select the topmost of these hotspots for *modelling*.
+In this way we expect the growth will be higher then for scanned actual-potential *likelihood* mode (4), but the multiplier will be similar or a little higher (although not so high as the random mode *models*) and the *model* will be more normally distributed.
+Tiling modes aim to solve the convolution problem but without excessive focus on very frequent features nor excessive negligence of moderately infrequent features.

 mention the tiles are equal to half a frame - ie the region around a hotspot is of the sam magnitude as the scale